 Working with the DMS

 The customer service can easily work with the DMS.
-Even the digital camera has been perfectly integrated as a “scanner” in the Manuscan programme: start Manuscan and the corresponding form for lost items automatically opens itself.
+Even the digital camera has been perfectly integrated as a “scanner” in the Manuscan program: start Manuscan and the corresponding form for lost items automatically opens itself.
 Click “register” and then either import images from the camera or press the camera's shutter release.
 If required, repeat this action.
 Finally, fill in the form.

 The system includes required boxed and optional boxes to ensure that no piece of information is missed.
 Then click on “archive”.
 The system generates a new number that is attached to the item as a sticker – DONE.